kamikat/moshi-jsonapi/README.md

 }
 ```

-No annoying `Call<Document<RESOURCE>>` declaration is required as `Document` is wrap/unwrapped automatically by the converter.
+No annoying `Call<Document<RESOURCE>>` declaration required and `Document` is wrap/unwrapped automatically by the converter.
-Of course, you can just declare them if you need `Document` to collecting errors or any other information.
+And use that declaration when need `Document` to collecting errors or any other information.

-### Server Applications

-All functions of moshi-jsonapi can actually work on server running Java platform.

 ## Modelling